 From the mine to our stores, we purchase each and every diamond in the industry's most efficient way possible.By cutting out the middle men, we can pass our savings down to you.

 We have built close relationships with our site holders and work directly with them as they expertly cut our diamonds precisely to our specifications.

 Your diamond will come directly to our stores to be perfectly placed in your one-of-a-kind setting.
 With no middle men, the savings get passed on to you.

-First and foremost, the only diamonds we will ever purchase are diamonds that are excavated from one of XX conflict-free mines in world.
+First and foremost, the only diamonds we will ever purchase are from diamonds that are excavated from conflict-free mines.
 After excavation, all mines send their raw jewels to site holders.

 Even though the diamond might be of high quality on paper, its brilliance could be far less than a diamond with lower qualities.
 So keep in mind that diamond certificates are simply a guide to determine the VALUE of the diamond, not the BEAUTY.
 And some are more reliable than others.
 These certificates can be important in understanding the true rarity of the diamond, but always remember to buy with your eyes!
 It’s your opinion that matters most.

 GIA is the world's most respected gemological laboratory, entrusted with grading and identifying more gems than any other lab.
 If your diamond has a GIA certificate, you can be certain that what you paid for is what you got.
 At Wedding Day, most of our diamonds come with a GIA certificate and we always use GIA standard grading when determining the rarity of our diamonds.

 In 1996, the American Gem Society opened a diamond grading lab to ensure consistent, consumer-oriented diamond grading reports.
 Wedding Day Diamonds is a member of the AGS and we fully support and recognize AGS practices.
 They are very comparable to GIA standards.